NateWickstrom/aes-exo/README.md

 ToDo
 -------

 Only files with AAC containers work for music playback.
-M4A and MP4 containers will not work.
+M4A and MP4 containers will not work due to some unresolved bugs.

 License
 --------